 If you don’t want to go this route then you can do it by hand with sawhorses and a diamond grinder or use a profile wheel for a tile saw.
 I’ve never seen a profile wheel on a tile saw that can put a straight and even profile on a tile.
 I chose to do mine by hand.

 That’s what led me to purchase this machine.
 I wanted a portable bullnose machine that could put a consistent and even edge on natural stone and porcelain tile.

 It comes in a big box but the profile machine is only 23 lbs.
 It’s not very heavy.
 It takes a few minutes to put it together and align things but it wasn’t that difficult.
 But here’s where some of the annoyances come in.

-My first few runs were difficult.
-I couldn’t get the tile to stay flat along the guide.
-It took several tries and it ruined the edge on first couple of tiles.
+My first few tile bullnosing runs were difficult.
+I couldn’t get the tile to stay flat along with the guide.
+It took several tries and it ruined the edge on the first couple of tiles.
 It’s difficult to keep consistent and even pressure the entire time that it’s going along the guide.
 One misstep and it will show on the profile.

 It didn’t seem to be too messy with water spray and the noise wasn’t nearly as bad as I had anticipated.
 The small MK tile saws have a history of being screamers.
 The motors are set up very similar to the MK-EZ Profiler but the profile machine didn’t seem to be as loud but I was using it outside with no walls to echo off of.

 The final little annoyance is that I didn’t think the drain plug was in a good location.
 It’s under the machine and it isn’t really possible to get a bucket or anything under it to collect the water.
 So you have to pull the machine off of a stand or table and drain it over the edge.
 I would think that they could either make a stand for it or locate the drain at one end.
 Again this is a small complaint.